By Timothy Sparks

 (This brief study addresses the texts of Deut.
 24:1ff, Mt.
 19:6-8 and Mk.
 10:5-9.)

 I have seen no evidence from Aramaic, Hebrew or Greek Scripture that God anywhere grants favorable permission regarding divorce of a one flesh union.
 Some, however, believe that God granted favorable approval for a man to divorce his one flesh wife in the text of Deut.
 24:1ff.
 However, when Scripture says “Moses” (Mt.
 19:8) we should not automatically read “God” into the text.

 God wrote the text of Deut.
 24:1ff through Moses.
 However, what Jesus refers to in Matthew 19 and Mark 10 concerning what Moses wrote is not a reference to the text of Deut.
 24:1ff.
 In Deut.
 24:1ff there is no permission to divorce.
 What Moses wrote, which Jesus refers to as a permission to divorce, Jesus clearly refutes (Mt.
 19:8).
-Moses’ written permission is not recorded in Deut.
+Some assume Jesus is refuting the text of Deuteronomy 24.
+However, Jesus is actually refuting a permission to divorce that Moses wrote (which the Pharisees knew about), but which God did not inspire.
+Moses’ written permission is not contained in Deut.
 24:1ff.
 We do not have Moses’ written permission to divorce within God’s Law.

 Please see the following for closer examination of the issues: